KBryan/Web3-Gaming-Unity/README.md

 TODO : Insert Video Building out simple Endless Runner in Unity3D with NFT as character

-Thanks for following this intro tutorial to building decentralised games using the ChainSafe gaming SDK.
+Thanks for following this intro tutorial to building decentralized games using the ChainSafe gaming SDK.
 We will be continuing this tutorials series.
 So please follow and subscribe to this following series.